Year 2 at KCC's Learning Well Project (2016//17)

 Meeting the challenge

 Last year, our project partnership closely involved Mind and other mental health support charities.
 In order to achieve the requirements of Group C, engaging with a mix of people with mild to moderte mental health issues and those without any, we have had to develop a far wider partnership base.

 So far, we have still been working with our local volunteering orgnisation and a local residential probation centre as well as local employers, Children's Centres and school parents' groups.
-As phase 2 course delivery is purely community adult learning through KAE, these parenerships are solely as referral.
+As phase 2 course delivery is purely community adult learning through KAE, these partnerships are to achieve research volunteer referrals.

 We do love feedback

 Log in to MHFE to post comments or questions below or use 'find someone' on the networking tab on the MHFE home page to send a direct message Patricia Dillon-Russell (PatriciaDR) - our KCC project manager for this research.